 Using paint, watercolor, ink, and pencil, I transform history into abstraction.
 This non-allegorical way of representing history allows the viewer to approach the subject focused on their own intuitive, and personal reaction.
 For each series, I extensively research a place, a time period, an event, and develop a visual language of repetitive motives, patterns, and colors specific to the subject.
 As I proceed, the language melds into a mix of facts and imagination.
 Each series, while strongly abstract in character, is informed by the original research, and the unique way I process the information.

-Carole d’Inverno was born in 1956 and grew up in Italy and Belgium.
-She moved to the United States in 1979 and now lives in Seattle.
+Carole d’Inverno is a self-taught artist.
+She was born in 1956 and grew up in Italy and Belgium.
+She moved to the United States in 1979 and now lives in Brooklyn, New York.